tiagomartinho/SlowEat-legacy/scratchpad.md

 Buffer of 25 samples
 500 ms between sample

-1) Make MealAnalyser independent of sampling, use time instead of 10 moving samples
 2) Extract MovingFilter from MealAnalyser to group moving events
 3) Grade the movings with new object MovingGrader
 4) Make MealAnalyser use MovingFilter & MovingGrader